-The James Goodwin Greek Prizes, founded in 1884 by Mrs. James Goodwin of Hartford, are offered to students in Greek who attain the highest grade of excellence in the courses taken and in a special examination.
+The James Goodwin Greek Prize, founded in 1884 by Mrs. James Goodwin of Hartford, is offered to students in Greek who attain the highest grade of excellence in the courses taken and in a special examination.
 A student who has received a prize is not again eligible to compete for the same prize.
-The winners also are awarded a Greek coin of the classical period.
+The winner(s) also are awarded a Greek coin of the classical period.
 The examination, to be held in April, is designed to test the student’s general knowledge of Greek and skill in sight translation such as he or she may properly be expected to acquire from reading in connection with courses.
 No prize will be awarded unless the work offered is excellent.

-The Melvin W. Title Latin Prizes, founded in 1958 by the late Melvin W. Title of the Class of 1918, are offered to students in Latin who attain the highest grade of excellence in the courses taken and in a special examination.
+The Melvin W. Title Latin Prize, founded in 1958 by the late Melvin W. Title of the Class of 1918, is offered to students in Latin who attain the highest grade of excellence in the courses taken and in a special examination.
 A student who has received a prize is not again eligible to compete for the same prize.
-The examination, to be held in April, is designed to test the student’s general knowledge of Latin and skill in sight translation such as he may properly be expected to acquire from reading in connection with courses.
+The examination, to be held in April, is designed to test the student’s general knowledge of Latin and skill in sight translation such as he or she may properly be expected to acquire from reading in connection with courses.
 No prize will be awarded unless the work offered is excellent.

 The John C. Williams Prize in Greek was established by his students, colleagues, and friends in 1992 in honor of Professor John C. Williams, Hobart Professor of Classical Languages, Emeritus.
 It is awarded to the student or students who have demonstrated excellence in the study of first-year Greek.